CM4all/beng-proxy/doc/bp.rst

 =============

-The file :file:`/etc/cm4all/beng/lb.conf` contains :program:`beng-proxy`\ ’s configuration.
+The file :file:`/etc/cm4all/beng/lb.conf` contains :program:`beng-proxy`'s configuration.
 The following options are
 available:

 ``@include``